 However, what happens when the owner, general contractor, or subcontractor cannot come to an agreement on how the new circumstances should change the deal?
 To handle construction disputes on the job, most construction contracts contain procedures for the owner (or the architect) to keep the work moving by issuing a construction change directive (CCD) to the general contractor and selecting a payment option for the extra work.

-A valid construction change directive must be in the general scope of your work.
-In other words, a contractor receiving a constructive change directive should ask themselves: was this a possible change I signed up for when I bid this job?
-If not, there may be a basis to terminate the contact while retaining contract earnings up to the issuance of the CCD.
+- A valid construction change directive must be in the general scope of your work.
+In other words, a contractor receiving a constructive change directive should ask themselves: was this a possible change I signed up for when I bid for this job?
+If not, there may be a basis to terminate the contract while retaining contract earnings up to the issuance of the CCD.

-Another important consideration is the adjustment to price or the contract time for completion.
+- Another important consideration is the adjustment to the price or the contract time for completion.
 Many construction contracts provide strict deadlines for which the contractor must contest the CCD's stated adjustment.

-Therefore, it always important to send notices disagreeing with a CCD as soon as one is received or send written questions if the scope of the CCD covers less extra work than you believe you are being asked to do by the owner or general contractor.
+Therefore, it is always important to send notices disagreeing with a CCD as soon as one is received or send written questions if the scope of the CCD covers less extra work than you believe you are being asked to do by the owner or general contractor.
 To learn more about what a CCD in construction is, get in touch with our lawyers at Tomlinson Bomsztyk Russ.

 Do you have a question about a Construction Dispute?
 Do you have a problem getting straight answers and accurate information?